 7. Knotted undercut

 It’s the style du jour of busy-slash-peacocking celebrities and sports heartthrobs everywhere.
 The top knot or man bun with an undercut is a pretty handy way to keep your long hair out of your face on off days, or even grow the style out if ever you decide that you’re over it.
 Ensure hair is at least six inches long before knotting to avoid pressure on your scalp.

 8. The Caesar undercut

 Famous during the ’90s (aside from Ancient Rome), the Caesar bowl cut gets a revamp with a high and tight fade on the sides and back.
 The top lengths, which are normally left to an inch short, can be left to grow up to three inches and styled flat on the hairline for a masculine fringe effect (Yes, boys can get bangs too.)

 9. Curly top

-Guys with wavy or naturally curly hair shouldn’t be averse to trying an undercut hairstyle, as it looks equally interesting worn with curly textures.
+Guys with wavy or naturally curly hair shouldn’t be averse to trying an undercut hairstyle.
+It looks equally interesting worn with curly textures!
 Emphasize the hip, modern feel of your undercut by asking for a taper on the sides and styling the tops by simply following your natural texture as you dry.
 Run a softening product on your curls, such as Axe Natural Look: Softening Cream, and blast your hair with a blowdryer, finger-styling to refine.